-- a) The President Street in Mogwase and other Various roads in our 107 villages are in terrible condition, and its repair should be regarded as a major priority - b) The signages at all entrances especially Mogwase is ugly and reflect poorly on the town which enhance municipal revenue and a tourist destination, especially Sun City and our Pilanesberg areas. - c) The dirt and gravel roads in the area have been neglected for many years.
-They require regular maintenance, not only a bit of scraping when residents yell loud enough. - d) Signage regulations must be enforced, street naming and geographic studies required to ensure all our places can be identified through google maps

-- e) Minor roads are often totally un-maintained for years on end, some having become all but impassable to ordinary traffic; in both instances, the number of fatal or serious accidents caused mainly by the unsafe condition of the roads is increasing sharply; - f) In our rural areas, construction of speed humps in front of Mankwe College, Mahobieskraal roads and other various places mentioned during consultation processes - g) Roads in, and around Mogwase Complex are in a shocking, and dangerous state.
-There are rarely any repairs carried out and the roads continue to deteriorate to a worse level. - h) There should be pavement management systems where possible around Mogwase, as well, ultimately saving the municipality existing non-maintained roads and also to cut grass or verges on the mainly used roads not to obstruct traffic.
+- b) The signages at all entrances especially Mogwase is ugly and reflect poorly on the town which enhance municipal revenue and a tourist destination, especially Sun City and our Pilanesberg areas. - c) The dirt and gravel roads in the area have been neglected for many years. - d) They require regular maintenance, not only a bit of scraping when residents yell loud enough. - e) Signage regulations must be enforced, street naming and geographic studies required to ensure all our places can be identified through google maps - f) Minor roads are often totally un-maintained for years on end, some having become all but impassable to ordinary traffic; in both instances, the number of fatal or serious accidents - caused mainly by the unsafe condition of the roads - is increasing sharply; - g) In our rural areas, construction of speed humps in front of Mankwe College, Mahobieskraal roads and other various places mentioned during consultation processes - h) Roads in, and around Mogwase Complex are in a shocking, and dangerous state. - i) There are rarely any repairs carried out and the roads continue to deteriorate to a worse level. - j) There should be pavement management systems where possible around Mogwase, as well, ultimately saving the municipality existing non-maintained roads and also to cut grass or verges on the mainly used roads not to obstruct traffic.
 Particularly as their lawnmowers etc. are more than often broken.

-5. Electricity
+2.3 Electricity

-- a) The electricity supply to certain areas of the is unreliable and power outages often occur.
-Illegal connections where communities are proud to say they do it as much as ESKOM doesn't supply them with transformers and connections as their need - b) Electricity is very unstable, but we were to be made aware that Eskom is upgrading and connecting in other areas - c) Eskom's power reticulation grid is, by its own admission, hopelessly over-extended; and is characterised by frequent outages, especially in the rainy season; Electrification / Energising of all high mast lights, community halls and pump stations
+- a) The electricity supply to certain areas of the is unreliable and power outages often occur. - b) Illegal connections where communities are proud to say they do it as much as ESKOM doesn't supply them with transformers and connections as their need - c) Electricity is very unstable, but we were to be made aware that Eskom is upgrading and connecting in other areas - d) Eskom's power reticulation grid is, by its own admission, hopelessly over-extended; and is characterised by frequent outages, especially in the rainy season; - e) Electrification / Energising of all high mast lights, community halls and pump stations